firstdraft/guides/appdev-primer.md

 Now we just have to draw the ERD of that same database.
 Give it a try in firstdraft.
 Think you got it?
 Click Publish and wait a few minutes and refresh.
 When "Launch" button appears, click it and play around with the prototype.
 If you missed something, edit the ERD and try again.

 The interface is horrible, but — you just built a social network!
 Not bad!
 Now we'll learn some front-end and you'll be able to improve the interface, and we'll learn some Ruby so you can build whatever functionality you can imagine.
-But you've already got a solid foundation.
+But now you've already got a feel for designing the foundation of any application — **it's _data_ (or _domain_) model**.